muarshad01/LLM/Notes/lecture05_notes.md

 ***

-## Zero-Shot, One-Shot, and Few-Shot Learning
+## Zero-shot, One-shot, and Few-shot Learning
 * Ability to generalize-to-completely-unseen-tasks without-any-prior specific examples.
 * Learning from a minimum-number-of-examples, which the user provides as input.